adon-cloudcannon/landing-page-test/src/collections/posts/2021-12-14-component-editing-with-editor-panels.md

       CloudCannon builds a CMS for your site by reading your custom configuration.
-You can alter or customize your editing experience by adjusting your input configuration, allowing content editors to edit your content in the ideal format — your format.&nbsp;
+You can alter or customize your editing experience by adjusting your input configuration, allowing content editors to edit your content in the ideal format — your format.

       We’ve recently simplified our configuration by creating a [consolidated inputs
       key](https://cloudcannon.com/blog/updated-input-configuration-for-your-workflows/),
-      allowing for more streamlined input workflows.&nbsp;
+      allowing for more streamlined input workflows.

-      However, CloudCannon is more than just a series of inputs.&nbsp;
+      However, CloudCannon is more than just a series of inputs.

       You can group inputs into Structures which can be used as page-building components.
 Editors can create new pages using your components, customizing their content with your configured inputs.
-It’s a great way to empower your editors to make changes or even build pages using the component library you’ve lovingly crafted for your site.&nbsp;
+It’s a great way to empower your editors to make changes or even build pages using the component library you’ve lovingly crafted for your site.

-      This is, we think, the ideal relationship between web dev and content teams, where design and development can give editors both freedom and suitable constraints.&nbsp;
+      This is, we think, the ideal relationship between web dev and content teams, where design and development can give editors both freedom and suitable constraints.

       In the data editor it all looks like this: